AmitXShukla/AmitXShukla.github.io/blogs/vim/README.md

   - (\*) match any previous char
   - (.\*) match any char
   - ()) ( | ) end or start of sentance

-- Rule #3 - put your right hand index finger on key - j and middle finger on key - k next put your left hand ring finger close to Esc key on your keyboard.
+- Rule #3 - put your right hand index finger on key << j >> and middle finger on key << k >>
+  next put your left hand ring finger close to << Esc >> key on your keyboard.
-   next memorize these keys to move up/down in text (Left Up Down Right) = h j k l (j key moves down and k moves up, h & l will be intuitive.
-You can chaneg these setting later (however not recommended at all).
-Anytime is when a new file is open, first movement is literally downward, and your << j >> key has bump for a reason, this little bump on your j key helps you feel and locate << j >> key without looking at your keyboard.
+   next memorize these keys to move up/down in text (Left Up Down Right) = h j k l
+  << j >> key moves down and << k >> moves up, h & l will be intuitive.
+You can change these settings
+  later (however not recommended at all).

+  Anytime is when a new file is opened, first movement is literally downwards, and this is why, your << j >> key has bump for a reason, this little bump on your j key helps you feel and locate << j >> key without looking at your keyboard.

-- Rule #4 - small moves are performes using letter keys, for example, like hjkl, moves you one character at a time, for bigger moves, you will need to press Ctr or Shift keys. for example, << Ctrl + D >> or << Ctrl + u >> helps you moved page down or up.
+- Rule #4 - small moves are performed using letter keys, for example, like hjkl, moves you one character at a time, for bigger moves, you will need to press Ctr or Shift keys. for example, << Ctrl + D >> or << Ctrl + u >> helps you moved page down or up.
   I assume, you familiazied yourself with these words, now, let's use these words to move in VIM.

-`$ vi << filename >>`
+` $ vi << filename >>`
-Note - vi without file nae option, vi will open a new file
+Note - vi without file name option, vi will open a new file

 Let's take a minute to understand VIM interface. menu bar is at top, how the tabs going to look like and how you screen will look like, if you split window in different grids